Overview

 thickness of the substrate (525 µm),

-anchors, and the high thermal conductivity of SCS, the substrate
+anchors, and the high thermal conductivity of single-crystal silicon, the substrate

 and anchor temperatures are assumed to remain at ambient